vazexqi/vazexqi.github.com/_posts/2013-07-04-what-is-a-phd.md

 too hard to explain it until you have worked on the topic for a sufficiently long time.

-In fact, if you give us enough time, PhDs can talk about all the subtleties of their particular topic -- way more than any normal person would care to listen to.
+In fact, if you give them enough time, PhDs can talk about all the subtleties of their particular topic -- way more than any normal person would care to listen to.